tc39/proposal-observable/README.md

 #### CleanupSubscription(subscriptionObserver) Abstract Operation ####

-The abstract operation CancelSubscription with argument *subscriptionObserver* performs the following steps:
+The abstract operation CleanupSubscription with argument *subscriptionObserver* performs the following steps:

 1. Assert: *subscriptionObserver* is a Subscription Observer object.